DoubleBangBoys/proxy/README.md

 5) Significant documentation was made in the Proxy Description Server fork.
 If you are using this file, please refer to the documentation here if you are lost.
 Note: Every project was coded seperately, so functionality may be difference across different proxies in this group.

+### ImportantFilePaths
+ - Router is located in src/index.js
+ - Shamazon Description Component is located in src/components/
+ - All other components are located in: src/components/OtherCompos